Account Configuration Guide

 • RULE102

-If the same investment account is used to register investment in affiliates and investment in subsidiaries, this step can be omitted, since the system will automatically detect the ownership method.
+Therefore, when the same investment account records investments in affiliates and subsidiaries, you can omit this step, since the system automatically identifies the ownership method.

 Recent Posts